Theodore Gegoux

 Fine weather greeted the Watertown mourners on the morning on August 8, 1885 when they left their homes wearing the customary black left arm bands to memorialize their fallen General and former President.
 General Grant was buried in New York City that day and Watertown like most other cities across the country paused to conduct a somber memorial service to honor the passing of America's beloved countryman.
 General Grant had suffered personal ruin and terminal throat cancer during his final years.
 Nonetheless, he had mustered the strength to complete his personal memoirs in his last year of life and thus had assured the financial recovery for his family.

-Perhaps even more astounding is the recent discovery of four additional Gegoux portraits of civil war generals - Burnside; Hancock; McClellan; and Meade - all executed in oil on canvas sized 4 feet by 3 feet.
+By May of 1886, Gegoux had completed four additional portraits of civil war generals - Burnside; Hancock; McClellan; and Meade - all executed in oil on canvas sized 3 feet by 4 feet.
+(6.021) Then in May of 1887 we see that first reference to Gegoux's portrait of President Lincoln.
+(6.059) The Lincoln portrait was recently found among the collections of the Jefferson County Historical Society, vastly in need of conservation, but intact.
 These portraits were commissioned especially for the Joe Sprat G.A.R.
 Post, and they represent a historically significant and previously unknown body of work.

 At The Armory